ariaSeddigh/ariaSeddigh/README.md

 <h1 align="center">Hi 👋, I'm Aria</h1>
-<h3 align="center">a computer engineering student at Shahid Beheshti university at Tehran</h3>
+<h3 align="center">a computer engineering student at Shahid Beheshti university in Tehran</h3>

 - 👯 I’m looking to collaborate on **Flutter or Java projects**